It Takes So Little to Change So Much: Investigating the Robustness of a Danish Voting Advice Algorithm: Quantifying the robustness of the Kandidattest

 \subsection{Quantifying changes in top-$k$ ranked candidates}

-Until now we have focused on changed outcomes for the top-1 ranked candidate (or candidates in case of ties).
-However, the \textit{Kandidattest} used during the last general elections returned the top three highest agreement candidates.
-This was later changed during the 2025 municipal elections to provide a list of all parties, and it is unclear how it will look like for the upcoming 2026 general elections.
-As such, we focus on how the list of top-$k$ ranked candidates are robust to modifications of the algorithm.

-We repeat the `single modification' analysis here from Fig.~\ref{fig:fig3} and compare outputs from the original algorithm against outputs where we modify a single weight by a factor $\delta$.
-Fig.~\ref{fig:fig4} shows the results for $\delta=3$, split up according to question importance.
-We focus on $\delta=3$ to illustrate the worst case effects.
-As we are comparing ranked lists we use Spearman correlation (rank correlation) to quantify their alignment.
-A rank correlation of 1 indicates perfect correlation, 0 indicates no correlation, and -1 indicates anti-correlation.
+Until now, we have focused on changed outcomes for the top-1 ranked candidate (or candidates in case of ties).
+The reason for this is historic, as past versions of the \textit{Kandidattest} used to return only the top match.
+However, for the 2022 general elections, the VAA returned the top three highest agreement candidates, and this was changed again for the 2025 municipal and 2026 general elections, which provided a larger list of candidates and also a list of parties (where match similarity was computed on the political party level).
+As such, we also focus on how the list of top-$k$ ranked candidates changes in response to modifications of the algorithm.
+We repeat the `single modification' analysis here from Fig.~\ref{fig:fig3} where we compare outputs from the original algorithm to outputs where a single weight is modified by the addition of $\delta$.
+Fig.~\ref{fig:fig5} shows the results for $\delta=3$, split up according to question importance.
+We focus on $\delta=3$ to illustrate the worst-case effects.
+We use the Spearman correlation (rank correlation) to compare the alignment between ranked lists of candidates.
+A rank correlation of $1$ indicates perfect correlation, $0$ indicates no correlation, and $-1$ indicates anti-correlation.

-For $k=3$ there are large difference as the correlation coefficient is only approx $0.6$ when both $w(d=0)$ and $w(d=1)$ weights are modified (independent of question importance type).
-This illustrates a large mismatch between the recommendations from the modified and original algorithms.
-As $k$ increases this mismatch decreases, almost reaching a correlation coefficient of $0.9$ at $k=15$.
-These results illustrate that as we increase the number of political candidates to recommend to users the effective impacts of the modification to algorithm get smaller.
+For $k=3$, there are large differences as the correlation coefficient is only approximately $0.65$ when weights $w(d=0)$ and $w(d=1)$ are modified (independent of question importance type).
+The same percentage is found with the 2022 version of the VAA.
+This illustrates a large mismatch between the recommendations of the modified and original algorithms.
+Again, as it is more likely to observe distances of $d=1$ than $d=0$ we find that modifications to $w(d=1)$ result in more changed outcomes compared to modifications to $w(d=0)$.
+As $k$ increases, this mismatch decreases, approaching a correlation coefficient of $0.9$ at $k=15$.
+The same percentage is found with the 2022 version of the VAA.
+These results illustrate that as the number of recommended political candidates increases, the effective impact of the algorithm modifications decreases.
 Although showing more candidates does not completely solve the robustness issue, it greatly reduces it.
-Even just showing the top $k=6$ candidates a users most agrees with raises the correlation coefficient to 0.8 for low distance weights ($w(d=0)$ and $w(d=1)$).
+Even just showing the top $k=6$ candidates a user most agrees with raises the correlation coefficient to approx. $0.8$ for low distance weights ($w(d=0)$ and $w(d=1)$).
+Again, this is consistent with the percentage found with the 2022 version of the VAA.